RM1000/fizzbuzz/README.md

-Maven Project
-Simple class for fizzbuzz with test cases using command and composite patterns.
+Maven Project fizzbuzz with test cases using command and composite patterns.